In this article:

 Household financials

-Household financials include your income, current savings, the value of your assets, and the value of your debts.
+Household financials include your income, current savings, the value of your assets, your debts, and your source of funds.

 - Your income indicates your tax bracket and helps us make your portfolio tax-efficient.

 - The value of your savings across all bank and investment accounts shows us whether you can support yourself in an emergency.
-This can impact your capacity to take on risk.
+This can affect your capacity to take on risk.

 - The value of your assets and debt indicates whether you're in a position to take on risk based on how much you've borrowed and need to repay.
 It isn't a good idea to invest when you have high-interest debt because your money should go towards paying it down.
 An investment portfolio is unlikely to provide a better, consistent return than the ongoing cost of your debt, which also limits your capacity to take on risk.